richasardana/richasardana.github.io/news/_posts/2025-05-07-Nathan-graduates.md

 category: news
 tags: []
 ---
-Congratulations Nathan!
+Congratulations!
 Wish you all the very best, Nathan!